George Allen (American football coach): Early life

 Born in the Grosse Pointe Woods district of Detroit, Allen was the son of Loretta M. and Earl Raymond Allen, who was recorded in the 1920 and 1930 U.S. census records for Wayne County, Michigan as working as a chauffeur to a private family.
 He earned varsity letters in football, track and basketball at Lake Shore High School in St. Clair Shores, Michigan and graduated in 1937.

 Allen went to Alma College in Alma, Michigan and later at Marquette University in Milwaukee, where he was sent as an officer trainee in the United States Navy's V-12 Navy College Training Program.
 He graduated with a Bachelor of Science in education from Michigan State Normal College—now known as Eastern Michigan University—in Ypsilanti and then attended the University of Michigan in Ann Arbor, where he earned a Master of Science degree in physical education in 1947.

 Coaching career

 Morningside

-Allen was the head football coach at Morningside College in Sioux City, Iowa.
-The Morningside team was called the Chiefs at that time.
-He held that position for three seasons, from 1948 through 1950.
+Allen was the head football coach at Morningside College—now known as Morningside University—in Sioux City, Iowa for three seasons, from 1948 to 1950.
 His coaching record at Morningside was 16–11–2.